Towards a mild recession

 lowest level since December 1973.
 However, the slowdown in overall economic

-.
+activity has remained modest.
 Global GDP expanded at a trend-like pace

 of 2.7%q/q, saar in 4Q07 and is currently tracking a 1.7% gain this quarter.